innocarpe/TabNavigable/README.md

 ## License

-TabNavigatable is available under the MIT license.
+TabNavigable is available under the MIT license.
 See the LICENSE file for more info.